 5. More pixels on the dome!
 A fisheye lens coupled with a high definition projector loses over 50% of the available pixels due to the round nature of the dome master that the fisheye lens must project.
 A warped image designed for a mirror captures 84% of the available pixels giving you more pixels on the dome and higher resolution regardless of whatever projector comparison you choose to make.

 Like the Newtonian telescope, the Newtonian projection device uses two first-surface mirrors: a curved mirror and a flat mirror.
 In the Newtonian projection system, the curved mirror is convex and displays the image from a projector over a dome.
 (The primary mirror of a Newtonian telescope in concave and designed to gather light and focus it onto an eyepiece).

 In both the Newtonian projector system and the Newtonian telescope, the flat mirror transfers the image to the mirror in the projector and to the eyepiece in the telescope.
 The Newtonian projection system uses the Go-Vex™ first-surface convex mirror.
 Its most critical design criterion is protection of the primary mirror during transport and while in projection mode.

-The Newtonian mirror projection system serves the function of a fisheye lens at a fraction of the cost for the resolution on the dome (similar to the advantages of the reflecting telescope over the refractor).
-Also the Newtonian has a small footprint — 60 cm wide and 30-45 cm deep (2 feet by 12-18 inches) — and is placed along the back wall of the dome, leaving the centre of the dome free for visitors.
+The Newtonian mirror projection system serves the function of a fisheye lens at a fraction of the cost for the resolution on the dome and has a small footprint: 60 cm wide and 30-45 cm deep (2’x1.5′).
+It is placed along the back wall of the dome, leaving the centre of the dome free for visitors.
 It produces hemispheric coverage with a small area of shading and distortion at the back, directly above the mirror.